oneapi-src/oneTBB/SECURITY.md

 oneTBB.

 ## Supported Versions
-We regularly perform patch releases for the supported [latest version][1], which contain fixes for security vulnerabilities and important bugs.
-Prior releases might receive critical security fixes on a best-effort basis; however, we cannot guarantee that security fixes will get back-ported to these unsupported versions.
+Security vulnerabilities can be fixed in the [latest version][1] supported version and delivered as a patch release.
+We don't guarantee security fixes to be back-ported to older oneTBB versions.

 ## Report a Vulnerability
 We are very grateful to the security researchers and users that report back